AbrehamGebremedhin/project_tracker/README.md

 # Project Tracker

-A Django Restframework to track the progress of Projects and their tasks.
+A Django Restframework API to track the progress of Projects and their tasks.